campbell46/hello-wolrd/readme.txt

 hello there this is a test for Git coding practice.
+I enjoy coding and being on a computer learning.